Changes of Custody

 Sale of Stolen or Looted Objects

 If a stolen object is sold, then that purchase is actually just a transfer of custody in exchange for money (or other payment).
 Typically, of course, the nature of that transaction is not discovered until long after the fact.
 This can then have many effects on the provenance record for the object as suddenly many acquisitions would be retroactively changed to being transfers of custody.
-This updating of the historical record is necessary without going to great lengths to model the belief that an acquisition is legal for the vast majority of cases when it is, indeed, legal in order to allow that belief to be incorrect for the few times when it is not.
+This updating of the historical record is necessary without going to great lengths to model the belief that an acquisition is legal for the vast majority of cases when it is, just to allow that belief to be incorrect for the few times when it is not.

 Example: